UXnomaan/framework-picker-dashboard/README.md

 ---

-## Walkthrough
+## Walkthrough 🦮

 ### Hosting/Deployment

-The first item that I tackled was bootstrapping the application, and deploying it.
-I prefer to deploy an application to my hosting provider as soon as it is bootstrapped (in this case Create-React-App.)
+The first item that I tackled was bootstrapping the application, and deploying it to Netlify.
+I prefer to deploy an application to my hosting provider as soon as I have set it up (in this case Create-React-App.)
 Doing this ensures that any issues that you have with your deployment environment are minimal on day one, and can be dealt with in an incremental manner.

 ---